ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 **Ithaca**: Currently I'm using web3

 ## Lodestar

 **Cayman**:
-* In a branch, we are passing the B06 spec test except for BLS verification.
+* In a branch, we are passing the v0.6 spec test except for BLS verification.
 We're still working through that.
 It's kind of odd because we're passing the BLS spec tests like the ones for BLS  specifically.
 It has to do it like which private keys are being used.
 * Also in the past few weeks we integrate GossipSub and implemented the RPC protocol as it exists in the spec right now.
 So, now have networking layer.
-* Also toying around with pulling up pieces of our code and rewriting them in assembly script which is a language that  looks like ?script  but it compiles to WASM.
+* Also toying around with pulling up pieces of our code and rewriting them in assembly script which is a language that  looks like typescript  but it compiles to WASM.
-* We're starting with  l m p ghost just to try something out and get used to the tooling.
+* We're starting with  lmd ghost just to try something out and get used to the tooling.
 * Our next steps - we're working towards like an end-to-end short-lived testnets.
 * We also need to finish our syncing modules, so that we can sync between the network and the chain.

 ## Nimbus

 **Mamy**:
-* Regarding the specs, 2 PRs pending for 0.7 compatibility.
+* Regarding the specs, 2 PRs pending for v0.7 compatibility.
-* We've backward sync integrity, so requesting old block up to a point is available.
+* We've backward sync integrity, so requesting blocks up to a point is available.
-* On Networking side, we've libp2p integration in Nimbus.
+* On Networking side, we've libp2p daemon integration in Nimbus.
 Currently working on releasing libp2p based testnets.
-* On libp2p2 library on pure Nim, we have an issue on mobile because the mobile phone application makes it sleep and it kills the connection.
+* On libp2p library on pure Nim, we have an issue on mobile because the mobile phone application makes it sleep and it kills the connection.
 * On the Eth1 front, we now have an API to watch the contract, the goal is to use Nimbus for that.
 * Regarding Eth1 security, we are starting fuzzing on the Discovery and fixing bugs for Eth1 implementation.
 * Open question to all the clients - we would like to have data visualization of testnet.
 Add interop to agenda in September.
 Some kind of minimal RPC standout to request to clients - block we're on, how many things we've processed.
 So, that we can have some kind of nice display of what is going on multi client testnet.